bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If I do, submit, it\'s going to do that.
-It either tries to go there or it just refreshes if I don\'t put an action attribute up here, it will just refresh this page.
-And often I don\'t want to refresh the page.
+If I do, submit, it&apos;s going to do that.
+It either tries to go there or it just refreshes if I don&apos;t put an action attribute up here, it will just refresh this page.
+And often I don&apos;t want to refresh the page.
 I want to use JavaScript to capture this data and do something with it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 404.  (###) ~~~~~~~~~~~~~~~~~~~-->